‘Days Of Our Lives’ Spoilers: Chad & Abby Make A Huge Decision

 Meanwhile, Eli Grant (Lamon Archey) will be forced to bring Sonny Kiriakis (Freddie Smith) and Will Horton (Chandler Massey) into the police station for questioning, while Dr. Marlena Evans (Deidre Hall) will put Leo Stark (Greg Rikaart) on blast for lying about Will and Sonny to the cops.

-It looks like there will be a ton of drama for fans to watch when Days of our Lives airs Wednesday afternoon on NBC.
+It looks like there will be a ton of drama for fans to watch when Days of Our Lives airs Wednesday afternoon on NBC.
 Check your local listings for time.